billknye/Derpl/Derpl/README.md

 # Derpl
-A expression parser and execution library for dot net.
+An expression parser and execution library for dot net.